JibanKumarSwain/InNews/README.md

 - We need to run ower application continually use "nohup python3 -m streamlit run App.py"
 - After type this command you get your application run link or IP cope the IP paste in your other tab and see it's work

-# or Use we can use it in Docker also
+# OR Use we can use it in Docker also

 - Install Docker "sudo apt-get install -y docker.io
 - Chack docker status "systemctl status docker"
 - If it's active or it's show "inactive" use "systemctl start docker"